 This church claims to be the only one that would have preserved unchanged over the centuries the dogmas, tradition, worship and organization of the Christian church, as they were in the first 8 centuries after Jesus.

-The name Orthodoxy became definitively established after the Great Schism of 1054.
+The name Orthodoxy was definitively imposed after the Great Schism of 1054.